rafalp/Misago/dev-docs/plugins/hooks/validate-user-data-hook.md

 This hook wraps the standard function that Misago uses to validate a Python `dict` containing the user data extracted from the OAuth 2 server's response.

-Raises Django's `ValidationError` if data is invalid.
+Should raise a Django's `ValidationError` if data is invalid.

 ## Location